-> #1 in Sleep Product Research

 Sex Friendly

-The properties of memory foam, regardless of density, can provide certain pros and cons in regard to love making.
-Owner experience data suggests that lower density memory foam tends to be more suitable overall for love making than higher density foam, namely because lower density foam is easier to move on and has less of a "sinking in" feeling.
+The properties of memory foam, regardless of density, can provide certain pros and cons in regard to sex.
+Owner experience data suggests that lower density memory foam tends to be more suitable overall for it than higher density foam, namely because lower density foam is easier to move on and has less of a "sinking in" feeling.
 See the sex and mattresses comparison for more information.

 memory foam density love making